Piracy in the 21st century: Indian Ocean

 Piracy in the Indian Ocean has posed a threat to international shipping since the onset of the Somali Civil War in the early 1990s.
 By 2005, many international organizations have raised concerns about the increasing number of pirate attacks.
 These acts of piracy disrupt the delivery of shipments, escalated shipping costs, and caused an estimated $6.6 to $6.9 billion in annual losses to global trade, according to Oceans Beyond Piracy (OBP).
 The German Institute for Economic Research (DIW) noted that an industry of profiteers emerged around the piracy crisis.
 Insurance companies, for instance, saw significant profit increase as they raised premium rates in response to the heightened risks.

 The fight against piracy in the Indian Ocean was spearheaded by Combined Task Force 150, a multinational coalition task force, that established the Maritime Security Patrol Area (MSPA) within the Gulf of Aden and the Guardafui Channel.
 By September 2012, the peak of piracy in the region was reportedly over.
 The International Maritime Bureau noted that pirate attacks had dropped to a six-year low by October 2012, with only one ship attacked during the third quarter compared to thirty-six during the same period in 2011.

 By December 2013, the U.S. Office of Naval Intelligence reported that pirates had attacked only 9 vessels that year, with no successful hijackings.
 Control Risks attributed this 90% decline in pirate activity from 2012 levels to several factors: the adoption of best management practices by ship owners and crews, the deployment of armed private security personnel on board vessels, the presence of significant naval forces, and the development of onshore security forces.

+In 2026, pirate groups in Somalia took advantage of the Iran war and the crisis in the region to launch hijackings, with three ships hijacked off Somalia and nearby Yemen in the span of three weeks during May 2026 driving up insurance, transit times and security costs, putting new pressure on global supply chains.

+On 1 May 2026, during the 2026 Strait of Hormuz crisis, president of the US Donald Trump announced that the US navy is operating in the area "like pirates", saying: “We land on top of it and we took over the ship.
+We took over the cargo, took over the oil.
+It’s a very profitable business", also saying that "We're like pirates.
+We're sort of like pirates but we are not playing games".